oracle-livelabs/oci/oci-stack-monitoring-fundamentals/metric-extensions/metric-extensions.md

 	![Metric Extension page, Example output of Metric Extension test](images/2-5-me.png " ")

 	Reviewing the metric output, if the metric needs to be revised, simply update the script and re-test the metric.
-Once the testing is complete, the Metric Extension is ready to be published.
+Once the testing is complete, the Metric Extension is ready to be **published**.
 Once a Metric Extension has been published it **cannot** be edited.
 A published Metric Extension can be enabled on one or many resources at a time.
 When a Metric Extension is enabled on a resource, metric collection will begin, and DevOps teams will be able to create alarms on user memory usage and review the usage on the host home page.

+	In this example, if you had clicked **Publish**, you would be returned to the Metric Extension page.

 	![Metric Extension page, highlighting the confirmation to publish a Metric Extension](images/2-6-me.png " ")